aalykiot/dune-event-loop/README.md

 - Asynchronous TCP sockets
 - Thread pool
 - File system events
+- Signals

 ## Documentation

-**Timer** handles are used to schedule callbacks to be called in the future.
+**Timer handles** are used to schedule callbacks to be called in the future.

 ```rust
 fn main() {